Trump administration asks Supreme Court to partly allow birthright citizenship restrictions

 The order would deny citizenship to those born after Feb.
 19 whose parents are in the country illegally.
 It also forbids U.S. agencies from issuing any document or accepting any state document recognizing citizenship for such children.

-Roughly two dozen states have sued over the executive order, which they say violates the Constitution's 14th Amendment promise of citizenship to anyone born inside the United States.
+Roughly two dozen states, as well as several individuals and groups, have sued over the executive order, which they say violates the Constitution's 14th Amendment promise of citizenship to anyone born inside the United States.

 The Justice Department argues that individual judges lack the power to give nationwide effect to their rulings.